Please click on each event to learn more.

 Science Center Hall A, 1 Oxford Street, Cambridge

-The Harvard University Mahindra Center for the Humanities presents a lecture by Timothy LeCaine, Associate Professor of History and Director of Graduate Studies, Montana State University.
+The Environment Forum at the Mahindra Center presents: "A Thousand Dead Snow Geese: The Matter of the Non-Human in the Age of Humans" with Timothy LeCaine, Associate Professor of History and Director of Graduate Studies, Montana State University.

 Thursday, April 27